 You can expect to find an AirBNB for a weekly rental around $25 to $35 a night at the low to medium range of things.
 Obviously the price goes down significantly for a month.

 English Levels: Girls are generally pretty friendly and speak good English.
-You will find a lot of girls in the 6-7-8 range but the higher tiers are not as prevalent as you would hope, nor are they easily accessible.
+You will find a lot of girls in the 7-8-9 range but the higher tiers are not as prevalent as you would hope, nor are they easily accessible (as in most places in the world).

 Daygame: Girls tend to be very receptive in general.